Peter Seewald’s ‘Spiritual and Historical Journey’ With the Pope Emeritus

 One had always thought that the rise of the former professor of theology was one smooth progression, a career without any breaks.
 But there are countless ups and downs, with dramas that led to the brink of failure.
 There were the experiences during the Nazi era, when it was said that after the “Final Victory” [of the Nazis], Catholic priests would either be banned or end up in concentration camps.
 As a student, he had fallen in love with a girl — a story that made his decision to enter priestly life an existential one.
 A critical essay almost cost him an appointment to a faculty chair at the end of the 1950s.
 In Bonn, on the other hand, he was feted as a new star of theology and, at the same time, considered to perhaps be a dangerous modernist or even a Freemason.

 His proximity to uncomfortable, independent-thinking personalities is striking.
 I was also unaware that Ratzinger’s role in the [Second Vatican] Council is not marginal but enormously significant.
 He himself always played it down.
 But alongside Cardinal [Josef] Frings, he was basically the definitive Vatican spin doctor.
-Pure legend, however, is the story of his “trauma” during the student revolt in Tübingen [in 1968], or the story of his turn from revolutionary to reactionary brakeman.
+Pure fabrication, however, is the story of his “trauma” during the student revolt in Tübingen [in 1968], or the story of his turn from revolutionary to reactionary brakeman.
 I have examined all these things thoroughly, including the so-called scandals, such as the [former Society of St. Pius X bishop Richard] Williamson affair or “Vatileaks,” and come to quite different conclusions than those [voices] who merely reiterate stereotypes.

 Ratzinger is not without fault.
 Nor did he get everything right when he was pontiff.
 But it is not by accident that he is considered worldwide as one of the great thinkers of our time.
 His work is important, and his life exciting, so it is always worthwhile to study him.
-In addition, the biography, with its contemporary historical background, is not only a spiritual and historical journey through an exciting and dramatic century; it also shows the lessons to be drawn from all those decades and the cutting-edge answers these provide to the current faith and Church crisis in the West.
+In addition, the biography, with its contemporary historical background, is not only a spiritual and historical journey through an exciting and dramatic century; it also shows the lessons to be drawn from all those decades and the cutting-edge answers these provide to the current crisis of the faith and the Church in the West.

 According to what we already know from the contents of your book, Benedict says that modern society is in the process of “socially excommunicating” those who disagree with abortion or the same-sex agenda that he attributes to the spirit of the Antichrist.
 What does he advise believers to do in the face of these threats?